CollegeBoreal/INF1087-200-20H-02/4.Kubernetes/300107361/README.md

 You are logged in as: [etiennetochgaly@gmail.com].

 Pick cloud project to use:
- [1] my-college-project-273006
+ [1] b300107361
  [2] poised-ceiling-260607
  [3] Create a new project
 Please enter numeric choice or text value (must exactly match list item):  1

-Your current project has been set to: [my-college-project-273006].
+Your current project has been set to: [b300107361].

 Do you want to configure a default Compute Region and Zone?
-(Y/n)?  y
+(Y/n)?
+Y

 Which Google Compute Engine zone would you like to use as project default?